The value of pensions and the income they produce can fall as well as rise. You may get back less than you invested.

 At its most basic a pension is a fund that you build up over your working life in order to provide income for yourself in retirement.

-While most people can rely on some level of State Pension, the maximum Basic State Pension amounts to only £6,359.60 per annum for a single person*.
+While most people can rely on some level of State Pension, the maximum Full State Pension amounts to £175.20 per week for a single person*.
 Therefore, most people consider arranging additional pensions an essential part of their financial

 The Pension Planning Process